La Almoraima Estate

 The estate was firmly in the media spotlight a month later when Mexican actress Salma Hayek and husband François-Henri Pinault, visited by helicopter.
 The Government confirmed in March that they were preparing documents for a sale by public auction.
 They faced much local opposition lead by Castellar Town Hall and the Junta de Andalucia who expediently increased the size of the Parque Natural Los Acornocales to 100% of the estate in order to block any construction of luxury hotels or golf courses or anything for that matter.
 Others argued that with carefully crafted obligations and duties the estate would benefit from the investment that it had lacked for decades and that 100 persons presently employed was not many considering the size and the potential.

 Perhaps because the environment minister changed in April the Government never published any sale details.
-In May 2015 the government announced that it had told the 12 interested buyers that the La Almoriama estate was now not for sale because the 'interests in privatization had disappeared' referring to need for funds (or perhaps just collateral for Brussels) during the economic crisis.
+In May 2015 the government announced that it had told the 12 interested buyers that the La Almoriama estate was now not for sale because the 'interests in privatization had disappeared' It later eloborated that with efficient farm management the estate was now returning a profit.
+Perhaps it was more the need to demonstrate to the EU Central Bank that funds would be raised during the economic crisis had changed.

 VISITING LA ALMORAIMA